 “Comprehensibleantiquity is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to http://www.amazon.com.
 Some links in the following post are affiliate links.
 When you click on such affiliate links, Comprehensibleantiquity may earn a commission on follow up purchases from Amazon.”

 In my situation we are about to complete 1st quarter.
 I am continually amazed at how fast this year is moving.
 A large part to this feeling is that overall this has been a fantastic start to the school year.
 Even so, as October winds down into November there seem to be recurring issues within the classroom.
 Students are comfortable.
 Teachers are comfortable.
 I find myself less enthusiastic in respect to daily decisions revolving around classroom management.
 Decision fatigue is a real live thing!
+This is a major reason why I decided to move on from the Daily Engagement Assessment as a practice.
+It simply created too many decisions for me to process objectively.

 Chapter 3 in Smith et al’s, Better than Carrots or Sticks, focuses on procedures.
 Finally, I can explore pragmatic procedures and routines to use in my classroom.
 But before I get there, this quote sticks out to me from the introduction to chapter 3.